Logo Hogeschool van Amsterdam - Link naar startpagina

 About us

-The OT-EuroMaster is a degree programme by Occupational Therapists and researchers, and Occupational Science scholars for graduated occupational therapists.
-Academic staff at the five partner universities work as one team ensuring the programme is experienced as one unified entity despite physical distance and different systems.
+The OT EuroMaster is a degree programme developed and taught by occupational therapists, researchers and Occupational Science scholars.
+It is designed for qualified occupational therapists.
+Academic staff at the 5 partner universities work closely together as one team.
+This ensures that you experience the programme as one coherent whole, despite physical distance and different university systems.

 Accreditation

-Please visit the official NVAO website for the results of our accreditation: search.NVAO.net (opens in new window)
+Visit the official NVAO website (opens in new window) for the results of our accreditation.

 Vision

-The European Master of Science in Occupational Therapy creates a body of advanced knowledge and skills through an occupational perspective.
-As an international community we enable graduates to contribute to an inclusive, healthy and sustainable society in Europe and globally.
+The European Master of Science in Occupational Therapy creates a body of advanced knowledge and skills from an occupational perspective.
+As an international community, we enable graduates to contribute to an inclusive, healthy and sustainable society in Europe and beyond.

 Mission

-This programme offers opportunities for collaborative learning and development, with particular focus on internationalisation and research.
-Through this process, students strengthen and apply critical reasoning within Occupational Therapy and Occupational Science.
+This programme offers opportunities for collaborative learning and development, with a particular focus on internationalisation and research.
+Students strengthen and apply critical reasoning within Occupational Therapy and Occupational Science.

-It enables graduates to engage with questions of justice, health, diversity, inclusion and sustainability at the level of everyday life for persons, groups, populations and communities in local, national or global contexts.
+The programme enables graduates to engage with questions of justice, health, diversity, inclusion and sustainability in the everyday lives of persons, groups, populations and communities, at local, national and global levels.

 Values